markitosgv/JWTRefreshTokenBundle/README.md

 ### Config Refresh token parameter Name

 You can define refresh token parameter name.
 Default value is refresh_token.
-You can change this value adding this line to your config.yml file:
+You can change this value adding this line to your config file:

 ```yaml
 gesdinet_jwt_refresh_token: